mattock/openvpn-buildbot/README.md

 # Configuring build concurrency on Docker hosts

-The maximum number of concurrent builds needs to be configured in a JSON dictionary in master.ini:
+The maximum number of concurrent builds needs to be configured using a JSON dictionary in master.ini:

 ```